Dunkirk Parish Council

 Working for the people of Dunkirk

 Dunkirk Parish Council provides your local services.
-We strive to make Dunkirk a better place to live, work and visit.
-Our website includes a wealth of information about how we conduct business and what we do.
-Use the search or browse the site to find whatever you are looking for.
+We strive to make Dunkirk a better place to live, work and visit and to preserve its environment.
+Our website includes information about how we conduct business and what we do.
+Use the search box above or browse the site to find whatever you are looking for.
 If you can't find the information you require then please contact us.

-Dunkirk Council serves a community of approximately x,000 residents.
-It consists of x Councillors elected for a term of four years who will now hold office until May 2021.
-Dunkirk Parish Councillors are all volunteers and they receive no financial allowances for their term in office.
+Dunkirk Parish Council serves a community of approximately x,000 residents.
+It consists of six Councillors who are elected for a term of four years and who will hold office until May 2023.
+Dunkirk parish councillors are all volunteers and they receive no financial allowances for their term in office.